sorpaas/agent/README.md

   data: [ "Key": "Value" ], done: done)
 ```

-It's possible to omit must overloaded parameters such as ```headers```.
+It's possible to omit most overloaded parameters such as ```headers```.

 ### Method Chaining

-Every Agent method returns the Agent itself, therefor it is possible to write
+Every Agent method returns the Agent itself, therefore it is possible to write
 more expressive code.

 ```swift